-1.8 Remuneration of Executive Directors and members of the Management Committee in 2020
+1.7 Remuneration of Executive Directors and members of the Management Committee in 2021

-The remuneration of the Executive Directors and the members of the Management Committee was approved by the Board of Directors following relevant recommendation of the Remuneration Committee and is in full compliance with the 2020 Remuneration Policy and thus contributes to the long-term performance of the Company as set above in §8.3.
+The remuneration of the Executive Directors and the members of the Management Committee was approved by the Board of Directors following relevant recommendation of the Remuneration Committee and is in full compliance with the 2020 Remuneration Policy and thus contributes to the long-term performance of the Company as set above in § 8.3.

-Given that the Company was established in 2019, the data referring to the annual change in remuneration, expressed in full time equivalents, of the Company's employees other than the directors, the members of the Management Committee and other executives and the persons in charge of the daily management, are presented jointly with respect to FY2019.
+Given that the Company was established in 2019, the data referring to the annual change in remuneration, expressed in full time equivalents, of the Company's employees other than the Directors, the members of the Management Committee and other executives and the persons in charge of the daily management, are presented jointly with respect to FY2019.

-The annual change in the average remuneration, expressed in full time equivalents, of the Company's employees other than the directors, the members of the Management Committee, the other directors and the persons in charge for the daily management for 2020 is 3% (or 85% including new recruitments added to the Company's headcount in 2020).
+The annual change in the average remuneration (excluding board fees and long-term incentive), expressed in full time equivalents, of the company's employees other than the directors, the members of the management committee, the other directors and the persons in charge for the daily management for 2021 is 4%.
 The ratio between the highest remuneration of the management members and the lowest remuneration (in full time equivalent) of the Company's employees is 40 times.